yanatan16/yanatan16.github.io/_posts/2021-04-21-niwots-challenge-2021.markdown

 - I remember all the fun times I had out on the course with my friends, Alan, Joe, Brandt, JC, Nate, the Veals, Mike, Sherpa, Sam, Todd, Bob, and many more.
 - I think of how fun it is to navigate based on things like barbed wire fences, "ridges with no descernable features", rocks that are in two places at once (see Quantum Rock Gulch) and particular distinct dead trees.
-- I am proud of a strong sub 14 hour finish time on Burn.
+- I am proud of a strong sub 14 hour finish time on a very not-perfect conditions Burn.
 That loop is fucking hard.
 I would challenge any strong Barkley-style athlete to this loop.
 - The weather played a large role in this year's results, but my DNF is the result of my own preparation.
 I didn't have a solution to the cold and wet.
 Something to work on.
 - My foot is healing.
 I just had a dude put needles in it.
 It feels better.
 - I'm really fit from all that vert training, so now its time to take it to more running.